Links, tools and gadgets

 Four collections of his JAM related work and short stories are available in freshly produced print-on-demand copies from About Comics, details here.

 This is from the story "The Tragic Though Amusing History of Clay Face II", SECRET ORIGINS #44 [1989], written by Dan Raspler, inked by Denis Rodier.
 A loose re-telling of the silver age origin of the Batman villain with four very different versions (probably even more now).
 Very entertaining version of Batman.
+Apparently done as a rush job to replace a Mike Mignola drawn story which was either rejected or lost, depending on who you ask.

 From THE TRUE NORTH [1988], a benefit comic for comic facing censorship comes this page from a two page story by Mireault, inked by frequent collaborator Joe Matt.
 Nice experimental playful use of the comics form in a very funny story.
 He did, however, eventually work for Marvel.
 Not a lot, and mostly for imprints, not Marvel proper, and mostly colouring.
 But there it is...